fjodor-rybakov/discord-nestjs/packages/core/README.md

 ### ℹ️ Automatic registration of slash commands <a name="AutoRegCommand"></a>

-By default, automatic command registration is disabled.
-You can enable it by setting the `autoRegisterGlobalCommands` parameter to true.
+Commands are registered automatically if you define them in code.
+The `registerCommandOptions` property responds to the command registration setting.
+It works according to the following principle:

+* `registerCommandOptions` - takes an array of objects.

+* If `registerCommandOptions` option is not specified, global commands will be registered by default

+* If `allowFactory` is specified then commands will be registered by condition from `allowFactory`
+* If `forGuild` is specified, then commands for a specific guild will be registered
+* If `removeCommandsBefore` is specified, then registered commands that are not in your code will be removed

+The `allowFactory`, `forGuild` and `removeCommandsBefore` options are combined with each other.

-The globals are cached and updated once an hour.
+> Global commands, unlike guild commands, are cached and updated once per hour.
 [More info](https://discordjs.guide/interactions/registering-slash-commands.html#global-commands).
-The most optimal way is to update the slash commands for a specific guild.
-This can be configured via `registerCommandOptions`.

-* `registerCommandOptions` - takes an array of objects.

-* If `allowFactory` and `forGuild` are specified, then commands for a specific guild will be registered according to the condition from `allowFactory`
-* If `allowFactory` is specified then commands will be registered globally by condition from `allowFactory`
-* If `forGuild` is specified, then commands for a specific guild will be registered without conditions

 #### 💡 Example